 More about Mark and his artwork can be found on his website: www.MarkNoble.art

 Do you work in the arts, heritage or museum sector?
-Would you kindly share an example of your working day for our 'Being...' series?
-Please get in touch with Art UK at email@example.com, as we'd love to hear from you.
+Would you be kind enough to share an example of your working day for our 'Being...' series?
+Please get in touch with Art UK at email@example.com as we'd love to hear from you.